 Laubscher has worked numerous conference and NCAA Tournament events, including serving as a lead statistician and internal public address announcer for the Amos Alonzo Stagg Bowl since 1998.
-He also served as the media coordinator for the 2005 NCAA Division III Field Hockey Championships hosted by W&L and has assisted with the 2007 NCAA Division II and 2008 & 2009 Division III Women's Lacrosse Championship events, the 1996 NCAA Dvision I Men's Soccer Final Four, the 1996 NCAA Division II Men's Basketball East Regional and the 2011 NCAA Division I Men's Basketball First and Second Round games in Cleveland, Ohio.
+He also served as the media coordinator for the 2005, 2014 & 2015 NCAA Division III Field Hockey Championships hosted by W&L, and he has assisted with the 2007 NCAA Division II and 2008, 2009 and 2017 Division III Women's Lacrosse Championship events, the 1996 NCAA Division I Men's Soccer Final Four, the 1996 NCAA Division II Men's Basketball East Regional and the 2011 NCAA Division I Men's Basketball First and Second Round games in Cleveland, Ohio.

 A 1995 graduate of Slippery Rock University with a bachelor of science in sport management, Laubscher served as a graduate assistant at California University of Pennsylvania and was an intern with the Pennsylvania State Athletic Conference, James Madison University and Lafayette College before arriving at W&L.

-Laubscher is a member of the College Sports Information Directors Association, where he serves on the postgraduate scholarship committee.
-He and his wife Mindy reside in Lexington with their sons Parker (3) and Preston (1).
+Laubscher is a member of the College Sports Information Directors Association, where he serves as a vice-chair for the postgraduate scholarship committee.
+He and his wife Mindy reside in Lexington with their sons Parker (6) and Preston (4).